What is the National History Academy?

 What do we do for fun?

-The pool is open from 1 pm to 6 pm every day, trivia nights and movie nights are a regular occurrence, and tennis matches, softball games, and ping pong tournaments add a bit of friendly competition!
-Students will have access to a gymnasium, playing fields, an exercise area, and hiking trails at Foxcroft.
+The pool is open most days, trivia nights and movie nights are a regular occurrence, and tennis matches, softball games, and ping pong tournaments add a bit of friendly competition!
+Students will have access to a gymnasium, playing fields, games, the library, and hiking trails at Foxcroft.

 What happens on the weekends?

-Weekends will include volunteer opportunities, learning experiences, lectures, and some day trips to historic sites.
+Weekends will include learning experiences, lectures, and some day trips to historic sites.

 Please also see the previous question – what we do for fun!

 Yes, students are allowed to have cell phones so long as they are used responsibly and do not disturb other students.
 Students may not talk on their phones on the sleeping porches of the dorms, which are a silent zone.
 Cell phones may not be used during classes or tours of historic sites (other than to take pictures, when allowed).
 Please see our full cell phone policy here.